zuhairHussain/Express-TypeScript-Authentication-App/README.md

 # Introduction

-Authentication app based on Express.js, MySQL, TypeScript and Sequelize. :heart:
+A boilerplate for kickstart your NodeJS api project with Express.js, MySQL, TypeScript JWT Auth, and Sequelize :)

+. :heart:

 ## Getting Started